Slouper/FrameworkExcercise/README.md

 - on the page seznam.cz search the term "Selenium"
 - assert that you are on next page
 - click on first searched result
-2) The same steps as in test above on the google.com page
+2) The same steps as in fw.test above on the google.com page

 Framework will contain following abstract classes, tha are parents for corresponding classes that we need for tests and for handling the driver:
  - AbstractPage